DartmouthGrangerLab/SceneIQ/README.md

 Scene image quality public dataset

 ## Description
-Intro

 Images were degraded into four JPEG (ISO-10918) quality levels using [ImageJ](https://imagej.nih.gov/ij/).

-Please see the below citations for details.

 **Online Dataset:**  41600 image ratings were collected via Mechanical Turk.
-See sub-folder for details.

 **Laboratory Dataset:**  ___ image ratings were collected in a controlled laboratory environment at Dartmouth.

-See sub-folder for details.
+Please see the subfolders and the below citations for details.

 **If you use this dataset, please cite:**